-A running joke that is common in the households with a dad seems to be how long it takes him to use the washroom.
-The scene is dad stands up, phone in hand and heads toward the toilet.
-No one will say it, but everyone knows dad will be gone for a good 30 minutes.
-We’ve seen this scene play out on TV, we’ve maybe even seen it happen in our own lives, and there was that viral Reddit thread last week that opened up the discussion of why does dad take so long to poop?
-Turns out, husbands are taking way too long, and it’s not healthy.
+There’s a running joke about how long it takes men to poop.
+Picture this: Dad stands up, phone in hand, and heads toward the toilet.
+No one will say it, but everyone knows he will be in the bathroom for a good 30 minutes.
+We’ve seen this scene play out on TV, and maybe even in our own lives.
+Viral Reddit threads have incited NASA-level discussions about why men take so long to poop.
+Jokes aside though, experts have concluded that some men are taking way too long to poop, and it’s not healthy.

-The Reddit thread had one mom asking for advice, saying she was pretty sure her husband was using the “I need to poop” excuse to get out of parenting their twins.
-She felt he was ignoring his duties and instead played on his phone while sitting on his porcelain throne.
-She took matters into her own hands, turning off the WiFi, and his “stomach issues” that caused him to sit on the toilet for 25 minutes at a time stopped.
-This caused a fight between them and mom wanted to know if she was unreasonable.
-The comments filled with “my husband does this too” replies, and there seems to be some truth to this scenario in other’s lives.
+The Reddit thread in question had one mom asking for advice, saying she was pretty sure her husband was using the “I need to poop” excuse to get out of parenting their twins.
+She felt he was ignoring his duties in favor of playing on his phone while sitting on his porcelain throne.
+Once, she took matters into her own hands: When she turned off the Wi-Fi, the “stomach issues” that had caused him to sit on the toilet for 25 minutes at a time had stopped.
+This set off a fight between the couple, and the mom wanted to know if she was being unreasonable.
+The comments filled up with “my husband does this too” replies.

-According to Dr. Sonpal, there are health reasons why a man may spend so much time in the toilet, specifically if he is constipated.
+According to Sonpal, there are health reasons why a man may take so long to poop, specifically if he is constipated.
 “No one should, in theory, take that long to have a bowel movement.
-This means the person is not getting enough water, and the stools are too hard,” Dr. Sonpal says.
+This means the person is not getting enough water, and the stools are too hard,” Sonpal said.
 “They are not getting enough fiber, and the stools are not bulky enough.”

-It’s difficult to get mad at someone who needs to spend so much time in the washroom if there is a legitimate medical concern.
-Having to sit that long and try and have a BM sounds painful and I’d rather change a baby’s diaper than have that issue.
-But Jonathan Alpert, a Manhattan psychotherapist says dad may just be escaping from parenting duties.
-He told CafeMom the bathroom is a sort of hideout for people because no one ever asks what you’re doing in there, even if you take a long time.
+It’s difficult to get mad at someone who needs to spend so much time pooping if there is a legitimate medical concern.
+Having to sit that long and try to poop sounds painful, and less favorable than changing a diaper.
+But Jonathan Alpert, a Manhattan psychotherapist, says dad may just be escaping from parenting duties.
+He told CafeMom that the bathroom is a sort of hideout for people because no one ever asks what you’re doing in there, even if you take a long time.

-“I guess I would call it a safe place,” Alpert says.
-“You know, most people aren’t going to question someone’s activities or motivation for going to the bathroom. … Everyone deserves their privacy to go to the bathroom, and I think some people might be using it for a little more than that and to their advantage.”
+“I guess I would call it a safe place,” Alpert said.
+“Most people aren’t going to question someone’s activities or motivation for going to the bathroom.
+Everyone deserves their privacy to go to the bathroom, and I think some people might be using it for a little more than that and to their advantage.”